-The fee for filing a Form I-485 for adjustment of status under LIFE Legalization is \$330.
-Please note that this is different from the fee listed in the Form I-485 instructions.
-The fee for filing a Form I-485 for adjustment of status under LIFE Legalization is different from the fee for filing any other Form I-485 adjustment of status application.
-If you are between the ages of 14 and 75, there is a \$25 fingerprinting fee in addition to the application fee.
-In other words, if you are between the ages of 14 and 75, and you are filing a Form I-485 for adjustment of status under LIFE Legalization, the total fee you must pay is \$355.
+The fee for filing a Form I-485 for adjustment of status under LIFE Legalization is \$255.
+If you are between the ages of 14 and 79 years, there is a \$50 fingerprinting fee in addition to the application fee.
+In other words, if you are between the ages of 14 and 79, and you are filing a Form I-485 for adjustment of status under LIFE Legalization, the total fee you must pay is \$305.

 You may submit one check or money order for both the application and fingerprinting fees.
 Fees must be submitted in the exact amount.
 DO NOT MAIL CASH.
 Fees cannot be refunded.
 Payment by check or money order must be drawn on a bank or other institution located in the United States and be payable in United States currency.
-If you reside in Guam, check or money order must be payable to the "Treasurer, Guam."
-If you reside in the Virgin Islands, check or money order must be payable to the "Commissioner of Finance of the Virgin Islands."
+If you reside in Guam and are filing your application there, the check or money order must be payable to the "Treasurer, Guam."
+If you reside in the Virgin Islands and are filing your application there, the check or money order must be payable to the "Commissioner of Finance of the Virgin Islands."
 All other applicants must make the check or money order payable to the "Immigration and Naturalization Service."

-If the Form I-485 is submitted from outside the United States, remittance may be made by bank international money order or foreign draft drawn on a financial institution in the United States and payable to the "Immigration and Naturalization Service" in United States currency.
+NOTE: If the Form I-485 is submitted from outside the United States, remittance may be made by bank international money order or foreign draft drawn on a financial institution in the United States and payable to the "Immigration and Naturalization Service" in United States currency.

 Personal checks are accepted subject to collection.
 An uncollected check in payment of an application fee will render the application and any document issued invalid.
-A charge of \$30 will be imposed if a check in payment of a fee is not honored by the bank on which it is drawn.
+A charge of \$30 will be imposed if a check in payment of a fee is not honored by the bank on which it is